 I always thought piano was a good part of my life.
 And it was––it is.
 But after that prayer I realized that there was a small part of it that had been poison to me.

 It wasn’t the competition, judgment, or critique in and of itself.
 Evaluation by others is a fact of life we must all accept.
 Competition can push you to your highest potential if you will let it.
-(My piano tuner growing up imparted that wisdom to me.
-True story.)
-The poison was a lie that crept in at some point and took up residence inside me, this label that I allowed to lodge itself in my heart: Not good enough.
+Feedback can help us improve and grow.
+The poison, however, was a lie that crept in and took up residence inside me, a label that I allowed to lodge in my heart: Not good enough.

 Suddenly I wondered if maybe this was the reason for my classical music hiatus.
 Perhaps this was why God had removed it from my life.
 So I could be healed.
 So I could separate myself from this feeling of inadequacy.

 I don’t know if that’s the case.
-I’m not certain exactly what God has in store on this adventure I’m living (which is what makes it an adventure) or all the reasons why He has me where He has me right now.
-What I do know is that hearing those words from Him was powerful.
-It was like having that poison sucked out of me and feeling the blood rush through my veins again with renewed vigor.
+I’m not certain exactly what God has in store on this adventure I’m living (which is what makes it an adventure) or all the reasons why God has me where He has me right now.
+What I do know is that hearing those words from God was powerful.
+It was like having poison sucked out of me and feeling the blood rush through my veins again with renewed vigor.

-The other thing I know: I love classical music.
+The other thing I know: I do love classical music.

 The Music Lover

+The night after my first practice session, I had a dream.
+I was at a music school for an audition.
+I needed a practice room to warm up in, but I searched and searched to no avail.
 Typical piano stress dream.
 Except in this dream, I wasn’t stressed.
-Incredibly, even though I was dropping my coat and books all over the floor (as I often do in real life), I felt no stress!
+Incredibly, even though I was dropping my coat and books all over the floor (as I often do in real life), I felt no anxiety!